awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`Action`](#asff-action)**
 Optional
-Provides details about an action that was detected for the finding\.
+Provides details about an action that affects or that was taken on a resource\.
 **Type:** Object

 **[`Compliance`](#asff-compliance)**